 5.3.1d to 5.3.1f Students apply the model to predict the direction of possible change and then link this to other theories to get a more complete picture of why reactions do or do not actually occur.
 HSW 1, HSW 7 5.3.1i Using the technique of volumetric analysis provides an opportunity for students to evaluate their own methodology to include limitations of the apparatus, accuracy of measurement, types of errors and uncertainty of the final result.
 The difference between reliability and uncertainty could be explored, including the idea that repeating an experiment with the same apparatus will not improve the accuracy, only the reliability and the need to appreciate that an uncertainty in a final result can have implications for how the information may be used.
-HSW 5 with potential for HSW 8, HSW 12 5.3.1j These are some applications of electrode potential to the solution of problems. and 5.3.1k HSW 9 with potential for HSW 6 how it can natory power of the energy-level model for electronic structures is further illustrated by showing in help to account for the existence and properties of transition metals.
-In this context there are ities to show the limitations of the models used at this level and to indicate the need for more attended explanations.
+HSW 5 with potential for HSW 8, HSW 12 5.3.1j These are some applications of electrode potential to the solution of problems. and 5.3.1k HSW 9 with potential for HSW 6 how it car opportuni natory power of the energy-level model for electronic structures is further illustrated by showing help to account for the existence and properties of transition metals.
+In this context there are ties to show the limitations of the models used at this level and to indicate the need for more ted explanations.
 5.3.2c The energy-level model can be used to provide evidence for the proposed electronic structures of d-block elements by consideration of plots of the first, second and third ionisation energies, particularly those of chromium and copper where evidence for the presence of half-full and full shells in the elements shows up clearly.
 HSW 1, HSW 7 5.3.2h Students can use the energy-level model and ideas of bonding to explain the catalytic behavior of the elements and their compounds.
 HSW 2 5.3.2i This encourages students to explore the development of new catalysts as a priority area for chemical research today.
-This could be used to explain how the scientific community reports and validates new discoveries and explanations, e.g. the development of new catalysts for making ethanoic acid from methanol and carbon monoxide with a high atom economy. validates new discoveries and explanations, e.g. the development of new catalysts for making 5.3.2l validates new discoveries and explanations, e.g. the development of new catalysts for making ethanoic acid from methanol and carbon monoxide with a high atom economy.
+This could be used to explain how the scientific community reports and validates new discoveries and explanations, e.g. the development of new catalysts for making ethanoic acid from methanol and carbon monoxide with a high atom economy.
+HSW 8, HSW 9, HSW 11 5.3.2l This is an example of the application of the properties of transition metals and their compounds and their impact on society, with the associated risk and benefits in the case of chemotherapy drugs.
+HSW 9